Career Center Programming

 Interested students need to take as many required subjects as possible during the 9th and 10th grades to have time available for these programs during the 11th and 12th grades.
 It is necessary to submit an application and to be accepted for all programs.
 Students apply for two-year programs in December-February of the 10th grade.
 Selection is generally based on high interest and good attendance.

 Discover what programs and opportunities each career center has to offer by visiting the links on the right.
 All current sophomores are invited to visit each career center on Visit Days!
-Visit Day at Delaware Area Career Center will take place on November 17th and the visit to Columbus City's Columbus Downtown High School and Fort Hayes will take place on December 8th.
-Permission slips are due to the guidance office by October 31, 2017.
+Visit days for this school year took place in November and December.

 Current Career Center Students

 Yearly Schedule: Career Center students MUST ATTEND either Columbus, Delaware, and/or your Westerville High School when it is in session - even if the other system has a day off.
 See the links to the right for copies of the school calendars for Columbus City Schools and Delaware Area Career Centers.

 Absence from Career Center: If you are to be absent from your Career Center for any reason (even missing the bus), you are required to call the Career Center for each day of absence.
 Here are the phone numbers:

 Bus Schedules for Career Centers: Bus schedules will be listed on the Westerville City Schools web site by the beginning of August.
 Students who attend Columbus Career Centers in the morning will need to have their own transportation to a pick up point.
 Delaware Career Center students can ride their neighborhood bus to their home high school in the morning and then transfer to the Career Center bus.

 Career Center Questions?
 Contact your building's Career Center Liaison: